Porter Moss

 Porter Moss (June 10, 1910 – July 16, 1944) was an American Negro league baseball submarine style pitcher who played primarily for the Cincinnati Tigers and the Memphis Red Sox and was a three-time participant in the Negro league All-Star game.
-While returning to Memphis after a game, Moss was murdered in an altercation at the age of 34.
+While returning to Memphis after a game in 1944, Moss was murdered at the age of 34.

 Early years

 Porter Moss was born June 10, 1910, in Cincinnati, Ohio.
 His mother is listed as Ida Calloway.
 Verdell Mathis, one of Moss's teammates on the Memphis Red Sox recalled, in an interview with The Cincinnati Enquire, that Moss was a college educated man.
 The first mention of Moss as a baseball pitcher in the Cincinnati newspaper is in 1933.

 Playing career

 Semi-pro

 In 1933, Porter Moss was a pitcher for the Goodyear Shoe Repair Team, a community Class A team which played against other local Cincinnati teams.
 Moss began to distinguish himself when on April 30, 1933, Moss struck out 15 batters in a game, but still lost the game.
 A week later, Moss again struck out 15 batters in a game.
 A July 10 article in the Cincinnati Enquirer recounts that the current Class A League champions, the White Sox, played the Goodyear Shoe Repair team.
 According to the Enquirer the White Sox pitcher Rogers and Moss “...engaged in a thrilling pitchers’ duel.”
 Moss struck out nine batters and Rogers retired thirteen.